Darkan, Western Australia

 The Darkan Football Club was formed in 1912 and played in the Wagin Districts Football Association.
 In more modern times the team playing at Darkan Oval was the West Arthur Football Club – a foundation member of the Upper Great Southern Football League in 1959.
 West Arthur lasted until 2004 when it merged with Wagin.

 West Arthur’s last premiership was in 1976.
-If ever you need to know anything about it just contact Mark Duffield, chief football writer at The West Australian.
-He’ll tell you the West Arthur line-up… in their starting positions and let you know how they each went on grand final day – they were all brilliant but in different ways.
+If ever you need to know anything about it just contact Paul’s uncle Mark Duffield, chief football writer at The West Australian.
+He’ll tell you the West Arthur line-up… in their starting positions and let you know how they went on grand final day – they were all brilliant but in different ways.

 Darkan is about 210km south of Perth.